 Terms and conditions should be favorable to you

 Remember that time is running even when considering a settlement.
 In fact, the timing is very important to get the most from your settlement.
 Do not let your employer or its insurance company set the parameters for settlement negotiations.
 It is better for the employee to present an initial settlement demand to employer.
 If the employer or its insurer initiate the settlement negotiations it’s more difficult to negotiate your interests from there.

 The perfect settlement is one that considers the interests of both parties and represents a fair compromise of any issues that are in dispute.
 If you and your employer want to agree on a settlement of your workers’ compensation claim, it only becomes binding after the terms are approved by the court.
 You must make sure that the terms are clear and that you understand it perfectly.
 In drafting the settlement, there must be active participation on both parties.
 Due to the complex nature of workers’ compensation settlements, you should always contact our attorneys for assistance with the settlement process.

 Finding the perfect time

 Again, time is of the essence because if you have already recovered or found another job, your employer can say that you no longer need further compensation and that you are in a better position now.
 If you propose a settlement at the perfect time, to which our lawyers can advise you when, you can get the most out of your settlement.

 Evidence and legal arguments are used in settlement negotiations, so it is very important that you nail these two.
 You will need an experienced advocate on your side.
-We have lawyers specializing in Workers’ Compensation.
+We have reliable workers compensation attorneys in Louisiana.